 At the Staniel Cay Yacht Club, I shared a couple beers with the U.S. Coast Guard lieutenant on the scene.
 This time, he concluded, OPBAT had been outfoxed.
 The sloop had very little cargo of any kind aboard, and the go-fast had surely been a diversion.
 Why would two such dissimilar boats be talking?
 The cell phone conversations had been bait.
 As OPBAT’s helicopters and patrol boats focused on those two, a cocaine shipment had slipped quietly by in some other conveyance.

 And the cat-and-mouse games continue.
-Earlier this month, a Haitian sloop landed scores of migrants in the Adelaide section of New Providence.
+Just before this was written, a Haitian sloop landed scores of migrants in the Adelaide section of New Providence.
 It was a huge embarrassment for the government, which had just announced yet another crackdown on illegals, because the empty sloop was found virtually on the doorstep of the Royal Bahamas Defense Force base.
 For days, Bahamian police and troops scoured the island for its passengers.